 I grew up collecting water beetles, playing with snakes, and slogging through swamps in southern Michigan.
 I made my science education official studying biology at Kalamazoo College in Kalamazoo, Michigan.
-After a regrettably thorough investigation of the mating habits of the yellow mealworm beetle, I realized I wasn’t meant to be a lab rat.
+After a regrettably thorough investigation of the mating habits of the yellow mealworm beetle, I realized I wasn’t meant for a life in the lab.
 Switching gears – but not abandoning my love of science and discovery – I went on to earn a Master’s degree in journalism from New York University’s Science, Health, & Environmental Reporting Program.

 My work has appeared in newspapers, magazines, websites and books, including publications such as Discover, New Scientist, Popular Science, Psychology Today, Nautilus, and Scientific American Mind.
-In addition to writing for national consumer magazines, I’ve created content for trade magazines, custom publications, and marketing materials.
-I’m a writer for the healthcare copywriting firm Aha Media, and I’m also a contributing writer for the Monitor on Psychology, the monthly magazine of the American Psychological Association.
+In addition to writing for national consumer magazines, I’ve created content for trade magazines, custom publications, and websites.
+I’m a senior writer for the content marketing agency Aha Media, and a contributing writer for the Monitor on Psychology, the monthly magazine of the American Psychological Association.

-Additionally, I have extensive experience in educational publishing and have produced standards-based articles, web content, and classroom activities for children and teenagers, as well as corresponding lesson plans for their teachers.
+I also have experience in educational publishing and have produced standards-based articles, web content, and classroom activities for children and teenagers, as well as corresponding lesson plans for teachers.

-Whether I’m writing for kids, the general public, or scientific professionals, I’m skilled at translating tough topics into articles that will entertain, educate, and inspire.
-I live in Minneapolis with my husband, daughter, and a misbehaved cat.
+Whether I’m writing for kids, PhDs, or someone in between, my specialty is translating tough topics into articles that entertain, educate, and inspire.
+And I never miss a deadline.